 Necromance Melrose Avenue

-Necromance is a store that offers curiosities for sale just in case you want to start your own bizarre museum or collection.
+Necromance is a store that offers curiosities for sale just in case you want to start your bizarre museum or collection.
 Items on sale include taxidermy, skulls of various creatures, unique jewelry, posters, fossils, insects, seashells, and books.
-If you are looking for unique or unusual items chances are you will find them here.
+If you are looking for individual or unusual items, chances are you will find them here.

 Necromance 7220 Melrose Ave.Los Angeles, California, 90046.
 This store is only three blocks from the Original Pink’s Hot Dogs Stand.